 Studying in New Zealand will open your eyes and expand your horizons.
 Wherever you choose to study, you’ll never be far from a beach, some native bush or some wide open spaces.

 You’ll have the chance to explore our stunning scenery, beautiful environment and unique wildlife.
 If you’re into adventure, you’ll be able to ‘live the dream.’
-Our mountains, lakes and coast to offer a dazzling array of high-octane activities that are affordable and easy to access.
+Our mountains, lakes and coast offer a dazzling array of high-octane activities that are affordable and easy to access.

 You’ll mix and make lifelong connections with new and interesting people both from New Zealand and around the world.
-And, if you’re a more mature student looking to pursue postgraduate studies, you‘ll enjoy easy access for your partner and children and domestic level fees if you’re a PhD student.
+And, if you’re a more mature student looking to pursue postgraduate studies, you‘ll enjoy easy access for your partner and children and domestic level fees for PhD students.

 You’ll be able to enjoy the benefits of an internationally recognised and high quality education – and you’ll have the experience of a lifetime.

 The spirit of welcome runs deep here.
 Māori have a word for it – Manaakitanga.

 Loosely translated as hospitality, it sums up the act of welcoming and looking after guests.
 The idea is that by offering hospitality, generosity and mutual respect everyone involved comes out better off.

 It’s not just the places you’ll see and the things you’ll do in New Zealand that will inspire you.
 It’s the people you’ll meet.

 We New Zealanders are an easy going bunch.
 While we can be a bit reserved at first – we don’t like ‘coming on strong’ or imposing ourselves on people – we’re generally very good at including newcomers in invitations to the pub, the footie game or the team going to the movies.
 After all, we’re great travellers ourselves.
 We know what it’s like to find ourselves in another country and how important feeling welcomed can be.